Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

-Here we can see two key themes starting to emerge.
+We see two additional key themes starting to emerge.
 First, there are parallels between computer vision in the 2010s and computer graphics in the 1980s and 1990s, which many of our participants pointed out (P1, P2, P6, P9, P10, P12).
-Both disciplines rapidly grew due to industry investment, from the tech industry in vision and the entertainment industry in graphics, which created an attention economy, forcing papers to go above and beyond to be noticed.
-Second, research work is being treated as a product and commodified---treated as interchangeable, given some measure of its value.
-In computer vision, that means the particular ideas an author proposes are less important than their ability to grab attention and advance the author's career goals.
+Both disciplines rapidly grew due to industry investment, from the tech industry in vision and the entertainment industry in graphics, which created an attention economy, forcing papers to go above and beyond to attract attention.
+Second, research work is being commodified---treated as interchangeable, given some measure of its value.
+In computer vision, that means the particular ideas an author proposes are less important than their ability to grab attention and advance the author's career.